Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

   2. Click my current repository.
   3. Click on the 'Settings' Tab.
   4. Click on the Git Hub Pages Heading.
+  5. Select 'Master Branch' as the source.
+  6. Click the Save button.
-  5. Click on the link to go to the live deployed page.
+  7. Click on the link to go to the live deployed page.
   ---
   # Credits
   ---